Damzwan/sketchmate/docs/COMPETITION.md

   ledger rows are deleted along with its votes and comments.
 The counter has to describe the drawing that is actually on screen, and leaving the claims behind would make it impossible for the new artwork to be counted at all by anyone who had already seen the old one.
-Submissions close on Friday, so the reset is bounded to the half of the week where catch-up ordering still has time to work.
+Submissions close 24h before the end, so a reset still leaves the catch-up ordering a day to work.

 ---